Hart's Rules: Modern editions

 In 2002, in lieu of a fortieth edition of Hart's Rules, Oxford University Press published an expanded successor as The Oxford Guide to Style.
 It also issued a volume combining this work with The Oxford Dictionary for Writers and Editors (the successor to the Authors' and Printers' Dictionary by Frederick Howard Collins) as The Oxford Style Manual.
 This marked a shift to a larger reference format and a broader editorial remit, encompassing a fuller range of digital and academic practices.

-In 2005, an abridged edition of The Oxford Guide to Style appeared under the title New Hart's Rules, returning to the compact handbook format that had defined the work for most of its life.
+In 2005, an abridged edition of The Oxford Guide to Style appeared under the title New Hart's Rules, returning to the compact handbook format that had been characteristic of the work for most of its life.
 The most recent edition of this work appeared in 2014.

 The press renamed the combined Oxford Style Manual as the New Oxford Style Manual to correspond with New Hart's Rules and the New Oxford Dictionary for Writers and Editors, but the sequence of editions is continuous with that of the original Oxford Style Manual of 2003.